Alfresco/alfresco-ng2-components/docs/user-guide/aae-extensions.md

     export class CustomEditorsModule {}
     ```

-3. Every custom [widget](../../lib/testing/src/lib/core/pages/form/widgets/widget.ts) should be added into the the collections `declarations` and `exports`.
+3. Every custom widget component should be added into the the collections `declarations` and `exports`.
 If you decided to store custom widgets in a separate dedicated module (and optionally as a separate re-distributable library) don't forget to import it into the main application one:

     ```ts
     @NgModule({